whiterabbit0101/Machine-Learning-House-Price/README.md

-This is a machine learning algorithm that takes in housing data in CSV format and trains the model predict home prices based on 80 metrics.
+This is a machine learning algorithm that takes in housing data in CSV format and trains the model to predict home prices based on 80 metrics.
 Dataset obtained from kaggle.com

 Main.py -- loads and cleans dataset, shows if values are missing,